 4. Repeat 10 times

-This is useful when the urge carries an aggressive, agitated energy.
-The forceful exhale discharges that energy physically.
+This can be useful when the urge carries agitated energy.
+The forceful exhale gives that energy a physical outlet.

 When an urge hits, stand up and leave the room.
 Go to a different part of the house.
 Go outside.
 Walk to the end of the driveway and back.
 The change of scenery disrupts the environmental cues that are feeding the urge.

-This is especially effective at night.
-If you’re lying in bed with the urge building, get up and go to a lit room.
-The combination of movement, light, and a new environment can deflate the urge within minutes.
-For more nighttime-specific strategies, read Late-Night Urges.
+This is especially useful at night.
+If you are lying in bed with the urge building, get up and go to a lit room.
+Movement, light, and a new environment can lower the intensity within minutes.
+For more nighttime-specific strategies, read Late-night urges.

 Beyond cold water, any temperature change can serve as a reset: